MP man cycles 105 km to ferry son to Class 10 exam centre

 No means of transport, including bus, were available due to the prevailing coronavirus situation.
 But if I had missed this opportunity, then my sons one year would have gone waste.
 Therefore, I decided to take him for the examination on a bicycle, Shobhram told PTI on Wednesday.

-Ashish appeared in the examination held at the Government Bhoj Girls School in Dhar.
+Ashish appeared in the examination held at the Government Bhoj Girls School in Dhar town.

+Meanwhile, taking cognizance of their plight, the Dhar district administration made arrangements for their stay and food in a tribal hostel till August 24, tribal development departments assistant commissioner Brajesh Kumar Pandey said.

+The department will also make arrangements for their return journey and not allow them to go back home on their bicycle, he added.